SonQBChau/sonqbchau.github.io/_posts/2023-01-29-install-windows-steam-deck.md

 ## Ubuntu Installation

-If you install Ubuntu the normal way, it will prompted to select boot options every time you start up your Steam Deck.
+If you install Ubuntu by selecting the external drive as its destination, it may still prompt you to select Ubuntu boot options even when the external drive is not connected.
 To avoid this issue, disable the ESP flag during the installation process.
 Here are the steps:

 - Create a live USB Ubuntu by downloading [Ubuntu ISO](https://ubuntu.com/download/desktop) and [Etcher](https://etcher.balena.io/)
 - Plug both live USB and the empty drive into Steam Deck